DI Boxes and Their Use in Live Sound

 A DI box converts an unbalanced, high impedance signal (the kind of signal generated by most pickups and contact mics) into a balanced, low impedance signal (the kind of signal required by most desks).
 It also isolates the output signal from the input signal (and most also incorporate an earth lift facility), so it can be used - as a temporary measure in an emergency - to cure ground loop problems in other parts of the signal chain (e.g. between desk and power amplifier).

 DI boxes come in two main flavours: Active and Passive.

 Active DI Boxes use electronic circuits to convert and isolate the output signal from the input signal.
 For this reason, they always require power.
-Most active DI boxes can use batteries - usually 9V PP3 - or phantom power (and our own can use either source).
+Most active DI boxes can use batteries - historically 9V PP3, but 1.5V AA are now common too - or phantom power (and our own can use either source).
 However, some DI boxes cannot run on phantom power (i.e. they need batteries), and some cannot use batteries (i.e. they won't work unless the desk can supply phantom power).
-A few varieties will run from separate power supply units.
+A few varieties will run from separate power‑supply units.

 Passive DI Boxes use transformers to convert and isolate the output signal from the input signal.
 They are usually cheaper than active DI boxes, and do not require any power.
 However, the reactance of a transformer increases as frequency rises, so most passive DI boxes will exhibit some high-frequency signal loss.
 In all but the cheapest passive DI boxes this will not greatly affect the signal within its useful range, and the degree of difference is comparable with the difference between dynamic and condenser microphones.